Troubleshoot a Printer

 Whether you have lost your original receipt upon buying your printer or not, there is always a way to find out if your printer is still under warranty.
 You can call the technical support agent to report your concern about your printer and all the troubleshooting actions you've made.
 The technical support representative would most likely walk you through and try to save your printer by doing some troubleshooting steps too.
 However, if it is confirmed that your printer is already busted, they will ask you to check the serial number on the back of the printer.
 They will have a record whether your printer is still under warranty basing from your printer's serial number.
 Here are a few tips and suggestions you can choose if your printer is no longer under warranty:

-- 3Switch to a different printer brand.Now you might want to try another manufacturer if you think you are not satisfied with your former printer.
+- 3Now you might want to try another manufacturer if you think you are not satisfied with your former printer.
 Read reviews well and ask friends and relatives too on what brand of printer do they think is the best for you.
-Normally printer manufacturers give a one year warranty for every printer bought.Advertisement
+Normally printer manufacturers give a one year warranty for every printer bought.Switch to a different printer brand.Advertisement

 Categories : Hardware